Borel Bo.11

-The Borel Bo.11 was a French two-seat general purpose monoplane designed and built by Etablissements Borel.
+The Borel Bo.11 (commonly known as the Bo.11) was a French two-seat general purpose monoplane designed and built by Etablissements Borel.

 Design and development

 The Bo.11 was mid-wing monoplane from 1911 with wire-braced wings and lateral control by wing warping.
 It was powered by a 70 hp Gnome rotary piston engine.
 The Bo.11 served with the Aéronautique Militaire at military air training schools and at a civil flying school at Buc.
 The aircraft could be fitted with twin floats.

+Retirement

+The Bo.11 was gradually withdrawn from front-line and training service between 1913 and the early years of World War I as more capable aircraft became available.
+The French Army increasingly needed aircraft capable of reconnaissance, artillery spotting, and carrying observers and equipment.
+The Bo.11 had been designed primarily as a trainer and general-purpose aircraft, making it less suitable for wartime operational roles.
+As improved training aircraft entered service, there was little reason to retain it except in secondary roles.